 Candidates applying for licensure to teach must also satisfy Fairmont State's GPA requirement and the testing requirements established by the West Virginia Department of Education (WVDE).
 Currently, candidates must have a minimum GPA of 2.75 in the content specialization area in addition to an overall GPA of 2.75.
-The testing requirements are the PRAXIS II content test(s) and the Principles of Learning and Teaching Exam (PLT) required by the WVDE.
+The testing requirements are the PRAXIS II content test(s) and the Teacher Performance Assessment required by the WVDE.